awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-cliwalk.md

 # Tutorial: Patch a Server Environment \(AWS CLI\)<a name="sysman-patch-cliwalk"></a>

-The following procedure illustrates how a user might patch a server environment by using a custom patch baseline, patch groups, and a Maintenance Window\.
+The following procedure illustrates how a user might patch a server environment by using a custom patch baseline, patch groups, and a maintenance window\.

 **Note**
-You must configure roles and permissions for Maintenance Windows before you begin\.
+You must configure roles and permissions for the Maintenance Windows capability before you begin\.
 For more information, see [Controlling Access to Maintenance Windows](sysman-maintenance-permissions.md)\.

 For a sample of other AWS CLI commands you might use for your Patch Manager configuration tasks, see [AWS CLI Commands for Patch Manager](patch-manager-cli-commands.md)\.